-This course teaches database concepts and applications using Microsoft Access 2000 in a Windows operating system.
-Skills and concepts include creating databases: creating and customizing tables and forms; creating, formatting, and enhancing reports; querying and maintaining databases; publishing reports to the Web; enhancing forms; and filtering data.
-Applying database concepts and functions to business environmentsis stressed.
-This course is also offered in a self-paced format.
-All MOUS core competencies are covered.
-Students should be familiar with Windows and have keyboarding skills at 25 wpm.
+This course teaches database concepts and applications using Microsoft Access in a Windows operating system.
+Skills and concepts include creating databases; creating and customizing tables and forms; creating, formatting, and enhancing reports; querying and maintaining databases; publishing reports to the Web; enhancing forms; and filtering data.
+Applying database concepts and functions to business environments is stressed.
+Students should be familiar with Windows and have keyboarding skills of at least 25 wpm.